Effortless Form Handling in React with the HTML5 Validation API

 Nightmare of End-to-End Testing

 Modern application get complex, we cannot go without automated testing.
 The canonical agile testing quadrants are split to technology-facing and business-facing tests.
 As for technology-facing testing I believe nowadays everybody has dealt with unit-tests.
 Thus we make sure that the smallest parts of the system act as intended in isolation.
-Also we use component tests to verify the behavior of large parts of the system and integration tests to check if communication between object isn’t broken.
+Also we use component tests to verify the behavior of large parts of the system and integration tests to check if communication between object isnt broken.
+The entire quadrant is all about programmer low-level tests proving that the code meets all the design requirements.
+These tests are meant to control internal quality, to minimizes technical debt, and to inform dev-team members of a problem of early stages.

 Writing Backbone Applications in TypeScript